The Best Way to Job Search When You Are Employed

 On a related note, schedule your interviews carefully so that you won't be missed at work.
 Again, early or late in the day are easier to explain to your current employer.
 Another alternative would be to take personal or vacation time.
 If you have multiple interviews to schedule, you may be able to do them on the same day.

 Don't walk into the office wearing a suit if your normal office attire is business casual or casual.
 Bring a change of clothes and change elsewhere before you head out to the interview and back to work.

 When to Give Notice

-Don't give notice until you have a firm job offer and you have accepted it.
+Don't give notice to your current employer until you have a firm job offer and you have accepted it.
 I'd wait, as well, until your references have been checked and you have a start date scheduled.
-It does happen, on occasion that an employer withdraws a job offer and you don't want that to happen and end up with no job at all.
+It does happen, on occasion, that an employer withdraws a job offer.
+You don't want that to happen and end up with no job at all.

 Quitting Your Job

 If you're careful, you can leave your old job and move to a new one without alienating your managers and colleagues.
-Giving adequate notice and offering to help with a transition work well for avoiding hard feelings when you quit.
+Giving adequate notice and offering to help with the transition that will arise from your departure work well for avoiding hard feelings when you quit.
 Here's how to resign gracefully from your job.

 The Bottom Line

 KEEP YOUR JOB SEARCH SECRET: Don’t give your current employer reason to fire you by telling them that you intend to find a new job with a different organization.
 Conduct your search, if possible, outside the office, using your personal phone number and a non-work-related email account.